The Best Sad Monologues for Auditions

 2. “One-Way Conversation” by Joseph Arnone: Bella’s truth

-In this short monologue, Bella confronts her mother about their relationship, as her emotions shift from anger to exasperation to desperation.
-This emotional complexity is a great showcase of range for self-tapes, casting calls, and open auditions.
+In this short monologue, Bella confronts her mother about their relationship as her emotions shift from anger to exasperation to desperation.
+This emotional complexity showcases a fantastic range for self-tapes, casting calls, and open auditions.

 BELLA